elliot-hughes/ePorridge/README.md

 # ePorridge
-This is a hardware-testing-tracking database that I stole and then heavily modified from ePortage (hence the name).
+This is a hardware-testing-tracking database that I stole, and then heavily modified, from [ePortage](https://github.com/UMN-CMS/ePortage) (hence the name).